 PCS is more common in women.
 It is also more common in older adults.

-Other things that may raise your risk are:
+Other things that may raise the risk are:

-PCS can’t be prevented.
+PCS cannot be prevented.

 Brain Injury Association of America